Jthora/HyperSonicMagnetoElectroDynamics/Glossary_of_Terms.md

 ## C

-- **Charge Density**: The amount of electric charge per unit volume in a material, denoted by \( \rho_e \).
+- **Charge Density**: The amount of electric charge per unit volume in a material, denoted by $\rho_e$.
 Charge density influences electric field strength and force in EHD systems.

 - **Conduction Band**: The energy band in a solid where electrons can move freely, allowing electrical conductivity.

-- **Current Density**: A measure of electric current per unit area in a conductor, symbolized as \( \mathbf{J} \).
+- **Current Density**: A measure of electric current per unit area in a conductor, symbolized as $\mathbf{J}$.
 It is crucial in MHD as it determines the interaction with magnetic fields.

 ## D